So when you join their online betting site you know you are in the safe hands of a major and trusted firm.

 Nevertheless, these issues are not enough to put us off completely.
 After all, everything does work, just not as well as it could.
 Their rivals have set a very high standard to equal and just now Coral are not quite up with the pace.

 This is a good website with top-notch features and the software works fine and can only improve, though it really does need to.
-Despite the annoyances we experienced while wagering on their website, you should still have no qualms about joining Coral and we suggest you claim their free bet while you are at it.
+Despite the annoyances we experienced while wagering on their website, you should still have no qualms about joining Coral.